Setting up employer-paid Social Security tax deferrals in Justworks

 This guidance is a departure from prior commonly-held assumptions based on the statutory text of the CARES Act.

-Once an employer receives a decision from its lender that its PPP loan is forgiven, the employer is no longer eligible to continue deferring payment of the employer's share of social security tax due after that date, even if it is before December 31, 2020.
+Now, once an employer receives a decision from its lender that its PPP loan is forgiven, the employer is still eligible to continue deferring payment of the employer's share of social security tax due after that date, even if it is before December 31, 2020.

 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, legal or tax advice.
 If you have any legal or tax questions regarding this content or related issues, then you should consult with your professional legal or tax advisor.